fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>in_ports</dt>
 <dd>

-([AutoscalerIncreasingGradientIns](#autoscaler-increasing-gradient-ins)) Input ports for the Gradient.
+([AutoScalerIncreasingGradientIns](#auto-scaler-increasing-gradient-ins)) Input ports for the Gradient.

 </dd>
 <dt>parameters</dt>
 <dd>

-([AutoscalerIncreasingGradientParameters](#autoscaler-increasing-gradient-parameters)) Gradient parameters for the controller.
+([AutoScalerIncreasingGradientParameters](#auto-scaler-increasing-gradient-parameters)) Gradient parameters for the controller.
 Defaults and constraints:

 - slope = 1
 - min_gradient = 1 (cannot be changed)